Suggested Day Trips

 Montshire Museum of Science, Norwich, VT, a hands-on museum located with more than 140 exhibits relating to the natural and physical sciences, ecology, and technology; the Montshire and the Hood Museums could be combined into one trip

-Quechee Gorge and Quechee State Park Quechee, VT, “Vermont’s little Grand Canyon,” Vermont’s most spectacular natural wonder, with beautiful vistas from the bridge above the Ottaquechee River and hiking or walking the trails along the mile-long chasm
+Quechee Gorge in Quechee, VT, “Vermont’s little Grand Canyon,” Vermont’s most spectacular natural wonder, with beautiful vistas from the bridge above the Ottaquechee River and hiking or walking the trails along the mile-long chasm; also nearby is the Simon Pearce glass shop and Restaurant

 Woodstock – Arts, Education and Culture, Woodstock, VT are just some of the reasons to visit Woodstock